Blaizzy/mlx-embeddings/Library/Homebrew/manpages/brew-cask.1.md

 ## SEE ALSO

-The Homebrew Cask home page: <https://caskroom.github.io/>
+The Homebrew home page: <https://brew.sh/>

 The Homebrew Cask GitHub page: <https://github.com/Homebrew/homebrew-cask>